wong-hau-pepelu/freshcve/README.md

 ## Why

 NVD enrichment (CVSS scoring, CPE matching, etc.) often lags behind publication by hours to days.
 A freshly published, unauthenticated, pre-auth RCE can sit in NVD's "Received" state with no CVSS score yet.
 Most tooling filters on CVSS and silently drops these. `freshcve` optionally keeps unscored CVEs in view instead of hiding them.
+Also this is very useful if like me, you want to write PoCs fast for a cve that just dropped.
+Pulling up to date fresh data allows you to scope and target the path you choose to follow early on, then move to source code analysis or digging binaries.

 ## Requirements